 Your friend and coach

 Tom Venuto is a natural bodybuilder, fat loss coach, fitness writer and author of Burn The Fat, Feed The Muscle.
 Tom’s articles are published on hundreds of websites worldwide and he has been featured in Muscle and Fitness, Men’s Fitness, Oprah magazine, The New York Daily News, The New York Times and the Wall Street Journal.
 He has appeared on dozens of podcasts and radio shows including Sirius XM, ESPN-1250, WCBS and Day Break USA.
-Tom is also the creator of the new Burn the Fat 7-Day Body Transformation System and the founder and CEO of the premier fat loss support community, the Burn The Fat Inner Circle.
+Tom is also the founder and CEO of the premier fat loss support community, the Burn The Fat Inner Circle.

 Thomas, DM et al. Can a weight loss of one pound a week be achieved with a 3500-kcal deficit?
 Commentary on a commonly accepted rule.
 International Journal of Obesity.
 37: 1611-1613.
 2013.